Nov. 27, 2017

-The Denver real estate market has been very strong through the Spring and early Summer.
+The Denver real estate market has been very strong through the Spring and early Summer and is typical through the Holidays to experience a slight dip in sales.
 Early May the Denver metro area saw an influx of new listings, easing some of the issues with thin inventory.
 The following data is courtesy of Joan Cox - Metro Brokers - House to Home, Inc.

-Denver saw another decrease in new listings for the month of August, which is very seasonal.
-School-age children returned to school and many families were taking their last vacations and usually see real estate slow a bit.
-The under contract listings saw an increase over the month of July and sold properties saw an increase from July 2017.
-The Days on Market increased from 20 days to 21 days, so not that much difference. (this includes land, attached properties, single family homes and up to the mega million dollar homes.)
+Denver saw a dramatic decrease in new listings for the month of October, which is very seasonal as we see the weather changing with cooler temperatures along with the Holidays being busy.
+The under contract listings saw an increase over the month of September and sold properties saw a very slight decrease from last month.
+The Days on Market increased slightly from 24 days to 27 days, so not that much difference. (this includes land, attached properties, single family homes and up to the mega million dollar homes) Although the media makes our market sound like the sky is falling, this is quite seasonal and normal this time of year.

 See what homes are currently available - Active Homes for sale in Denver

-Buyers - inventory will start decreasing as we get further into the Fall and early winter..
+Buyers - inventory will start decreasing as we get further into the Fall and early winter, especially when the snow starts flying.
 The price range between $200,000 and $450,000 has been the “sweet spot” and these homes are the ones garnering the most showings and offers.
-We are still seeing homes come on the market late in the week for showings over the weekend.
+We are still seeing the majority of the new listings come on the market late in the week for showings over the weekend.

-Sellers - we are seeing some homes now reducing their sales price, and is best to list your home at the fair market value and not "test the market", you may lab behind other listings going under contract first.
+Sellers - we are seeing some homes now reducing their sales price, and is best to list your home at the fair market value and not "test the market", you may lag behind other listings going under contract first.
 We are also seeing a high number of homes "falling out of contract" and coming back on the market.
 Listing too high will result in your home sitting on the market with slow showings.
+Some Sellers are also being reluctant to do repairs, and their homes are coming back on the market.
 If you don't have showings, you won't see an offer!
 If you are thinking of selling, but worried you won’t find a replacement home, put into MLS the fact you require a contingency of a replacement home.

 Pricing a home is very important in this current market, and here is a chart showing how our median prices have shifted over the last few years.